Piers offer some of the best Autumn fishing in Melbourne (and Victoria), for land-based anglers.

 Much of the closest is to be had around Port Phillip and Western Port Bays.

-Pier fishing in Victoria offers access to a lot of great species including flathead, whiting, bream, garfish, calamari (squid) and snapper amongst others.
+Each one giving you access to a variety of fish species including flathead, whiting, bream, garfish, calamari (squid) and snapper amongst others.

 Most piers are found on saltwater bays, estuaries and inlets in Victoria.
 Some are situated on freshwater, but they are nowhere near as common there.